raccoonasdf/Simply-Love-SM5/README.md

 - removes header and footer boxes. i think it looks more spacious that way
 - adds my little combo and judgment fonts. uses said combo font in a lot of places that vanilla SL uses Wendy
+- "ITGmania" displayed prominently on the title screen so people know what game you're playing!